silicondaydream/silicondaydream/README.md

 ### Former baby.
 Future Martian.

-- 💾 I’m currently working on a business essentials platform SyoStack!
+- 💾 I’m currently working on a blockchain token!
-- 💬 Always looking for new tech friends to chat and collab with.
+- 💬 Always up to chat and collab.
 - ⚡ Fact: Barry Allen is the best Flash.
 I play Chess and eat cashews.

 ### My stalkables: